It’s possible for parents to help their children to practice for the SAT.

 Creating an SAT Prep Schedule

 Leading up to the test date, families may also benefit from a shared calendar that includes important SAT deadlines as well as other school, work, and social events.
-A shared calendar can help students dedicate regular study windows
+A shared calendar can help students dedicate regular study windows — when they’ll work alone, with a parent, or with a tutor — that won’t clash with prior commitments.

 To Push or Not to Push?

-Some teens are disciplined studiers and may already have a test-prep routine that works for them.
-Others might need occasional encouragement (or more concrete guideposts) from a parent or educator to set aside adequate time for SAT practice.
-While some learners respond to personalized pointers provided by a test-prep service or tutor, other teens value a more DIY or independent approach to SAT prep—perhaps working off a commercial study guide or online testing site.
-(The previously mentioned Khan Academy, for instance, offers tailored practice plans, videos, test-taking tips, and other official content created in partnership with the College Board.)
+Some students also respond well to personalized pointers provided by a test-prep service or tutor, whereas others value a more DIY or independent approach to SAT prep — perhaps working off a commercial study guide or online testing site.
+(Khan Academy, for instance, offers tailored practice plans, videos, test-taking tips, and other official content created in partnership with the College Board.)
 In either scenario, parents can help their child determine which method of test-prep works best with their study habits.

 What About Paid SAT Prep Services?